seroam/alpine-terraform-websocketd/README.md

 When adding a custom terraform deployment, there are a few things to be aware of

 ### Assumptions
-- The deployment manager assumes that the file `/winattacklab/terraform.tfvars` exists and contains the following lines with your Azure credentials:
+- The deployment manager assumes that the file `/terraform/terraform.tfvars` exists and contains the following lines with your Azure credentials:
   - `client_id = "your-client-id`
   - `client_secret = "your-client-secret"`
   - `tenant_id = "your-tenant-id"`
   Those variables must be placed a the beginning of lines, with no preceding characters.

-- Only one resource group is used in the deployment and there is a `.tf` file in `/winattacklab/` that has the variable declaration `resource "azurerm_resource_group" "your-resource-group-variable-name"` in it.
+- Only one resource group is used in the deployment and there is a `.tf` file in `/terraform/` that has the variable declaration `resource "azurerm_resource_group" "your-resource-group-variable-name"` in it.
 Again, no characters should precede the word `resource` on that line.

 ### Files to edit
-Place your Terraform deployment files in `winattacklab`.
+Place your Terraform deployment files in `terraform`.

 To customize the deployment manager, you will want to edit a few files.
 In particular:
 - Change the name of the deployment manager in `root/opt/www/index.html` on lines 13, 18, and 84.